valorisa/vscode-error-lens/docs/docs.md

 ### `errorLens.ignoreDirty`

 When enabled - will not show any decorations on Dirty (modified) files.
+Only when `"files.autoSave"` is disabled (anything except `"afterDelay"`).

 ### `errorLens.codeLensEnabled`